More

 #1 Your Prospect Requests a Lower Quote

-Note that this isn’t necessarily the same as BATNA because the alternative solution mentioned in this context refers to a more affordable plan or a smaller package as opposed to the full-service plan, whereas BATNA refers to offering the full-service plan at a cheaper rate.
+Note that this isn’t necessarily the same as BATNA because the alternative solution mentioned in this context refers to a more affordable plan or a smaller package, as opposed to the full-service plan, whereas BATNA refers to offering the full-service plan at a cheaper rate.

-This way, there is an opportunity for upsells and cross-sells further down the road.
+Offering alternative solutions instead leaves an opportunity for upsells and cross-sells further down the road.

 #2 Your Prospect Points Out a Better Price From a Competitor